Car GPS Tracker No Monthly Fee: What's Actually Free

 LandAirSea 54 GPS Tracker

-- 4G LTE real-time updates, IP67 waterproof
+• 4G LTE real-time GPS

 Vyncs Pro 4G: Best OBD Option With No Monthly Billing

-Because it draws power from the OBD port, there’s no battery to charge.
-It reports location every 15 seconds, tracks speed and trip history, sends geofencing alerts, and reads diagnostic fault codes.
 For parents monitoring teenage drivers or anyone who wants driver behavior data alongside location, Vyncs offers more than a pure GPS tracker does.

-The downside: it has to stay in the OBD port to work, so it’s visible to anyone who looks under the dashboard.
-You can’t hide it the way you can a magnetic tracker under the chassis.
-For a vehicle you own and monitor, that’s fine.
-For covert recovery tracking on a shared or high-theft-risk vehicle, a magnetic tracker under the car is harder to find.
+The downside: it has to stay in the OBD port to work, so it's visible to anyone who looks under the dashboard.
+You can't hide it the way you can a magnetic tracker under the chassis.
+For a vehicle you own and monitor, that's fine.
+For covert recovery tracking on a shared or high-theft-risk vehicle, a magnetic tracker under the car is harder to find. the National Insurance Crime Bureau's [vehicle theft data](https://www.nicb.org/) provides additional context on this topic.

 AirTag 2: The Only Truly Free Option (With Limitations)

-AirTag 2 costs $29 with no subscription, ever.
+AirTag 2 costs **$29 with no subscription, ever**.
 For iPhone users who primarily want theft recovery in a populated area, it covers the basic use case: if someone steals your car, it relays its location anonymously through nearby iPhones on the Find My network.
+Tom's Guide's [best GPS tracker picks](https://www.tomsguide.com/best-picks/best-gps-trackers) provides additional context on this topic.

-What it can’t do: AirTag doesn’t report continuously.
-It doesn’t update in real time.
-There’s no geofencing, no speed alerts, no trip history, no diagnostic data.
+What it can't do: AirTag doesn't report continuously.
+It doesn't update in real time.
+There's no geofencing, no speed alerts, no trip history, no diagnostic data.
 If your car is in a rural area with few iPhones nearby, location updates may be infrequent or nonexistent.
-It’s not a replacement for a real GPS tracker — it’s a supplemental layer for iPhone users who want something cheap and passive.
+It's not a replacement for a real GPS tracker; it's a supplemental layer for iPhone users who want something cheap and passive.
 For the full comparison, see AirTag vs GPS tracker.

-For placement tips, the best places to hide AirTag in a car guide covers this in detail — some spots give better signal coverage than others.
+For placement tips, the best places to hide AirTag in a car guide covers this in detail; some spots give better signal coverage than others.
 And for a dedicated AirTag car tracking setup, using AirTag for car tracking has the complete setup.

 Bouncie: Best Monthly Option If You Need Driver Data